In California, Critics Say Sheriff-Coroner Gig Is A Conflict Of Interest

 Take the case of 47-year old Daniel Lee Humphreys.
 In 2008, Humphrey crashed his motorcycle when he was being chased by California highway patrol for speeding.
 As he got up the CHP officer shot him with a taser — 31 times — subjecting him to two and a half minutes of shock.
 Humphreys collapsed and later died.

-"To know that it was preventable, and it was so excessive, and then for nothing to be done," said Barbara Steward, Humphrey's ex-wife.
+"To know that it was preventable, and it was so excessive, and then for nothing to be done," said Barbara Steward, Humphreys' ex-wife.
 She used to work for the sheriff and says the sheriff's department withheld evidence of the taser use.
-Without that information Humphrey's death was ruled an accident.
+Without that information Humphreys' death was ruled an accident.

 The taser report only surfaced when Steward and her two daughters sued the state for wrongful death.
 The family settled for $1 million.
 She regrets that.

-"Money doesn't replace a person," Steward.
+"Money doesn't replace a person," Steward said.
 "It doesn't fix the wrong."

 A recent audit of the San Joaquin County coroner's office found at least four deaths in 2016 that involved law enforcement where the sheriff overruled the findings of county pathologists.